PrestaShop/prestashop.github.io/news/_posts/2015-06-05-a-more-semantic-versioning-scheme.markdown

 The upcoming version 1.6.1.0 represents an opportunity for us to make a lot of good changes for both the project and the community, as you may have noticed recently.

-One thing that’s been bugging us for quite some (and most probably users, developers, etc.) is the way PrestaShop’s version numbers are handled -- in that they are not really handled as much as rarely consistent.
+One thing that’s been bugging us for quite some time (and most probably users, developers, etc.) is the way PrestaShop’s version numbers are handled — in that they are not really handled as much as rarely consistent.

 Let’s see for instance what happened in [the last few versions of the 1.6.x branch](https://www.prestashop.com/en/developers-versions/changelog/1.6.0.14):

 - 1.6.0.7: Many bugfixes, many improvements, a few new features.
 - 1.6.0.8: Several bugfixes, a few improvements.
-- 1.6.0.9: Many bugfixes, many im provements, a few new features.
+- 1.6.0.9: Many bugfixes, many improvements, a few new features.
 - 1.6.0.10: Internal version, never publicly released.
 - 1.6.0.11: Many bugfixes, many improvements, several new features.
 - 1.6.0.12: Many bugfixes, several improvements and some new features.
 - 1.6.0.13: 2 bugfixes.
 - 1.6.0.14: 1 bugfix.

 See where I’m going with this?
 Looking only at the version numbers, you can never tell if a new version contains a few useful corrections, or if it brings many cool features, or if it changes the database schema or the whole system.
-It’s not easy to know if it is a simple update or a complex one.
+It’s not easy to know if it is a simple update, or a complex one.
 It’s not clear if it’s going to be business as usual, or if you’ll have to rework your themes/modules.

 In short, it’s difficult to know, just by looking at the version number, whether it’s a minor or a major version.